ABeatrizSC/iStudy/README.md

 - Additionally, it provides analytical insights into study habits based on different time periods.

 ### **POST** `/studies`
-- Creates a new study.
+- Create a new study.

 #### Request Body
 - `StudyRequestDto`: